mrdominguez/cloudera-manager-cli/README.md

 [How-To](https://github.com/mrdominguez/cloudera-manager-cli/blob/master/README.md#how-to)

 ## Release Notes
-### Version 10.5.1 is now available!
+### Version 10.5.2 is now available!
 - Changes to CM REST client (`cmrest.pl`):
   * Resolved an issue with a conflicting method name (`decode_json`) when using the `-dumper` option
-  * Support for redirections (follow redirects is enabled by default)
+  * Support for redirections (Follow redirects is enabled by default)
-  * Added option to not use `Authorization` header in the HTTP request
+  * Added option to skip using `Authorization` header in the HTTP request

 ```
 -noredirect : Do not follow redirects